India’s new prime minister might be interested in partnership but his country still has a long way to go.

 Did Germany lobby to deny Britain a major defense procurement deal with India?

-India’s condemnation of Sri Lankan human rights abuses must be seen as part of a regional game that includes China.
+India’s condemnation of Sri Lankan human rights abuses must be seen as part of a regional game.

 As with Israel, India begins to hide its engagement with Iran behind hostile rhetoric.